 There is some evidence that biotin may improve the strength and durability of fingernails and enhance hair and skin health.

-A study published in 1989 found that among 45 patients who took a supplement of 2.5 mg a day, 91 percent had "firmer and harder finger nails" after 5 months.
+A study published in 1989 found that among 45 patients who took a supplement of 2.5 mg a day,

 Research published in 2015 found that women with thinning hair experienced some reduction in shedding after taking an oral marine protein supplement (MPS) for 90 days.
 However, biotin was only one ingredient in this supplement, and the research was sponsored by a company that sells health and beauty products.